ReactRaman In-Situ Analysis

 What is a Raman probe?

 A Raman probe is a device used in Raman spectroscopy, a technique for analyzing the chemical composition of a sample by measuring the scattered light from its molecules.
 The probe typically consists of a laser, a lens system to focus the laser onto the sample, and a detector to measure the scattered light.
-The Raman effect, which is the basis of the technique, is the inelastic scattering of light by a sample, resulting in a shift in the wavelength of the scattered light.
+The Raman effect, also known as Raman scattering, which is the basis of the technique, is the inelastic scattering of light by a sample, resulting in a shift in the wavelength of the scattered light.
 This shift is characteristic of the chemical bonds in the sample and can be used to identify the molecules present.

 How do you use a Raman probe?